This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Those beefy, extra-protective headwings make the top of the seat somewhat wide, so it may be tough to position the Sonus 3-across next to another car seat facing the same direction.

-If you want to keep your 3 year old rear-facing when you travel, this is my top pick.
+If you want to keep your 3 year old rear-facing when you travel, this is one of my top picks alongside the Graco Contender.

 ✔ Fits from newborn to elementary school